 Input box Description Profile Name Enter a name for the filter profile.
 SSL Interception Set a check mark in the check box to activate SSL interception.
-SSL interception enables your LANCOM R&S [®] Unified Firewall to analyze incoming data traffic routed through SSL-encrypted connections and to apply the configured filter profile to it.
+SSL interception enables your LANCOM R&S ® Unified Firewall to analyze incoming data traffic routed through SSL-encrypted connections and to apply the configured filter profile to it.
 Rules Select the protocols and applications you want to add to the profile.
-The protocols a applications are listed in the table by Category .
-Use the Filter input field to filter the list of protocols and applications and display only entries that match your search input.
-Click 3 to show the unfiltered list of protocols applications.
-Click the button next to a category to view the protocols and applications that it contalong with a brief description.
-You can select entire categories or individual protocol applications by placing a checkmark in the appropriate box.
-Uncheck the box next to a categories or application to remove it from the Application Filter profile.
-To hide protocols applications, click the button next to the category.
+The protocols and applications are listed in the table by Category .
+Use the Filter input field to filter the list of protocols and applications and display only the entries that match your search input.
+Click 3 to show the unfiltered list of protocols and applications.
+Click the $\blacktriangleright$ button next to a category to view the protocols and applications that it contains, along with a brief description.
+You can select entire categories or individual protocols or applications by placing a checkmark in the appropriate box.
+Uncheck the box next to a category, protocol, or application to remove it from the Application Filter profile.
+To hide protocols and applications, click the $\checkmark$ button next to the category.